0thomasholland/Part_III_Project/log.md

 - Added GMSL error calculations and generated associated analysis plots.
 - Enhanced output documentation with new figures and model descriptions.

+## 22 November 2025

+- Implemented scaled version of the error analysis and added new dataset files.